TrainWeb.org Facebook Page

 Guinness bought the Relay distillery property from Diageo and remade it into the vodka valves Guinness Open Gate Brewery & Barrel House that opened August 2018.
 Here GATX 224432 is unloading raw materials for the brewery.
 Tanks like this have a capacity of about 30000 gallons, or some 110000 liters.

-We arrived a day before the facility opened to the public, but Guinness allowed us to wander inside anyhow.
+We arrived a day before the facility opened to the public, but Guinness allowed us to wander inside anyhow, thus initiating the world record for number of railfans at a Guinness brewery in America.
 If you like your potent potables to flow at world-record rates, this is a place to visit.

 Link: Guinness Brewery